Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="green" %}}

-Place a 3x3 grid of random tiles on the table.
-Place the starting tile (showing each egg's special power) in the center.
+Place a 2x2 grid of random tiles on the table, which includes the starting tile (showing each egg's special power).
 Place the Seeker pawn on it.

-Give each player 10 random egg tokens.
+Give each player 12 random egg tokens.

 @TODO: IMAGE EXAMPLE